NidhiAgrawal2602/HR-Analytics/README.md

 # HR Analytics Dashboard
 *  Created a HR Analytics dashboard using Power BI
-* In this, I used different chats Like
+* In this, I used different Visualizations and power query formulas Like
   1. Stacked Column chart
   2. Matrix
   3. Donut chart